mmmenno/asap/sources/README.md

 # Maps

-When a street appears on a map, and it's not a planners map, we can safely assume the street existed when the map was created.
+When a street appears on a map (and it's not a planners map) we can safely assume the street existed when the map was created.

 ## Jodocus Hondius Map 1612